 How does it work?

-Summer Experience projects are full-time placements based within local and regional businesses, charities and organisations, which typically start at the end of May or into June or July.
+Summer Experience projects are full-time internship opportunities based within local and regional businesses, charities and other organisations, which typically start between the end of May and July.
 There is a minimum requirement to work six weeks but there may be an opportunity to work longer.

-You will be required to complete a self reflective workbook about your placement that details what you have been involved with, what you have learnt - skills, knowledge etc and how this placement may help your future career development plans.
+You will be required to complete a self reflective workbook about your internship that details your role and learning, including skills and knowledge developed and considers how your internship may help your future career development plans.

 What types of projects have been run previously?

 Previously students have worked on a variety of projects, including:

 - Mental health and well-being trainee